saeth40/MSc-Data-Science-and-AI-U-of-Liverpool/202122-COMP527- Data Mining and Visualisation/README.md

 - random module; and
 - pandas.read_csv, csv.reader, or similar modules only for reading data from the files.
 However it is not a requirement of the assignment to use any of those modules.
-You must provide a README file describing how to run your code to re-produce your result
+You must provide a README file describing how to run your code to re-produce your results

 # Coursework 2: k-means and k-medians algorithms
 ### Purpose of assessment: